How to train roses into creative sculptures

 Training roses into trees

-3 of the best roses for tying through shrubs and trees
+3 of the best roses for training through shrubs and trees

 Rosa filipes ‘Kiftsgate’